Investments owned by private corporations—some considerations

 Impact on taxable capital

 A corporation’s taxable capital is essentially the total of the corporation’s debt and equity minus an investment allowance.
-The investment allowance includes items such as shares in another corporation, long-term loans to other corporations, bonds, and long-term debt in financial institutions.
+The investment allowance includes items such as shares in another corporation (including a mutual fund corporation like Manulife’s corporate class mutual funds), long-term loans to other corporations, bonds, and long-term debt in financial institutions.
 Canada Revenue Agency (CRA) says that an investment in a mutual fund trust doesn’t qualify for the investment allowance.
 Although not specifically addressed, a segregated fund contract is also excluded from the investment allowance.

 In a leverage situation, the additional debt created when a corporation borrows will increase the taxable capital.
 However, the interest paid on the debt should be deductible and, as such, will decrease the retained earnings and reduce the taxable capital.